 Frost

 He was born in the heat of the summer and wildfire season, but only a wintry theme would do for naming the son of Snow.
-The top suggestions on Patreon were Flurry and Frost (for Jack Frost).
-We’ll see if it settles on Frost or Frosty.
+The top suggestions on Patreon were Flurry and Frost (for Jack Frost), but we usually call him Frosty.

-Auntie Cheyenne is attentive and right there to back up Snow the second she needs it.
-If Frost gets distracted while his mother moves away, Cheyenne makes sure he catches up.
-Across the fence, two matronly mares, Violet and Rosa, are doting upon him.
-Violet is ready to charge at anyone or anything that might pose a danger, while Rosa, who is blind, sings the sweetest lullabies with the voice of an equine angel.
+Auntie Cheyenne is attentive.
+If Frost is distracted while his mother moves away, Cheyenne makes sure he catches up with her.
+Across the fence, two matronly mares, Violet and Rosa, doted upon him.
+Violet was ready to charge at anyone or anything that might pose a danger, while Rosa, who is blind, sang the sweetest lullabies.

 #skydogfrost